Green Line (St. Louis MetroLink): History

 In 2022, Bi-State Development approved an intergovernmental agreement with St. Louis County and the City of St. Louis allowing the parties to move forward on an expanded Northside-Southside MetroLink corridor study.

 In September 2023, Bi-State's board approved a four-year, $18.9 million contract with the joint venture Northside-Southside Transit Partners to provide consulting services for the design phase of the project.
 In February 2024, the East-West Gateway Council of Governments approved the updated locally preferred alternative along Jefferson thereby allowing the region to apply for federal funding.

 The 5.8 mi route would serve about 10 stations between Chippewa Street in South St. Louis and Grand Boulevard in North St. Louis running primarily on Jefferson Avenue.
 It would provide a fixed rail upgrade to Metro's #11 (Chippewa) and #4 (Natural Bridge) bus routes.
 The 2023 design study estimates 5,000 daily boardings, $8-9 million in annual operating costs, and $1.1 billion in capital costs.
 Metro planned to expand the Ewing Yard and Shops to maintain light rail vehicles for the proposed expansion.

 In April 2025, Bi-State announced that St. Louis mayor Cara Spencer had requested a pause in further planning for the Green Line project until a review of viability and competitiveness was completed.

 In September 2025, the proposal for building a new light rail line was scrapped due to budgetary constraints.
-However, planning for the line itself has not been terminated, and a new study is underway that would review the feasibility of bus rapid transit.
+However, planning for the line itself had not been terminated, and a new study was undertaken that would review the feasibility of bus rapid transit.

+In June 2026, after 9 months of additional study and route selection processes, East-West Gateway recommended a slightly altered and lengthened north-south, 11.5-mile (18.5 km) alignment that features 23 stations and connects directly to Downtown and MetroLink at Civic Center.
+The project was estimated to cost between $360 million and $590 million and have a projected ridership of 1,300,000 trips per year.